deep-n-patel/ChicagoCrashesDatabase/README.md

 ## Project Overview

-This project is a **command-line interface (CLI) application written in Java** that interacts with a **Chicago car crashes database**.
-The application allows users to create, populate, delete, and query crash-related data stored in an **SQL database hosted on Uranium**.
+This project is a command-line interface (CLI) application written in Java that interacts with a Chicago car crashes database.
+The application allows users to create, populate, delete, and query crash-related data stored in an SQL database hosted on Uranium.

 The system demonstrates practical use of:
 - Java for CLI-based user interaction